Abhyasa Vairagyabhyam Tannirodhah

 Abyasa: practice | Vairagya: non-attachment (abhyam: by both) | Tad (tan): they | Nirodhah: restrained

-The two key things that are required in order to gain control of your mind, and achieve results on your Eightfold Path, are practice and non-attachment.
+The two key things that are required in order to gain control of your mind, and to achieve noteworthy results on your Eightfold Path, are practice and non-attachment.

 Every day, you must make it your goal to practice your Yamas, Niyamas, Asanas, Pranayamas, Pratyaharas, Dharanas, and Dhyanas as you strive to reach Samadhi.
 And every day, as you practice, you may experience slip-ups as you work towards perfection.

 It is, therefore, vital that you not only make it your habit to continue to practice each day in order to move forward with consistent effort toward your goal of self-mastery but that you also make it your goal to remain unattached to any outcome of your practice within any given day or moment in time as well.

 When analyzing one’s mindscape, it is sometimes challenging to remain in a non-attached state that prevents emotional involvement with past or current internal and external experiences, especially if one has a history of trauma and/or is over-identified with his or her worldly identity, ego, or experiences/observations of the world.

 As you practice walking up your Eightfold Path each day, you are prone to not only create attachments to illusions through memory, but you are also prone to judging yourself due to these attachments to a sense of identity around a story about how things should or could be (based on your culture, desires, etc), or on how things were (based on your history and/or past experiences).

 Working to remove these Smrtayahs (smrtis/memories) through non-attachment and non-judgment/non-violence through neutral observation, can, therefore, be a very important part of your Yama and Niyama (lived values) practice.
-And acceptance of things as they are/were helps you to stay present in the moment in order to do this, and supports you to also become more available for higher expressions/experiences.
+And acceptance of things as they are/were helps you to stay present in the moment in order to do this, which further supports you to also become more available for higher expressions/experiences.